 Body Dreams

-Drinking Blood in a Dream
+Drinking Blood Dream Meaning & Interpretation

 A careful interpretation of drinking-blood dreams—taboo intake, merged identity, power fantasies, toxic absorption, and the line between fascination and violation.